noeca1021/A300/Instructions/AZ-300T02_Lab_Mod03_Configuring VNet peering and service chaining.md

 #### Task 1: Configure Windows Firewall with Advanced Security on the target Azure VM

-1. On MIA-CL1, from the Azure portal, start a Remote Desktop session to **az3000401-vm1** Azure VM.
+1. On the lab computer, from the Azure portal, start a Remote Desktop session to **az3000401-vm1** Azure VM.

 1. When prompted to authenticate, specify the following credentials: